Interstellar-Relay-Community/aode-relay/README.md

 - Update {anything}, the Update {anything} is relayed verbatim to listening servers Note that this activity will likely be rejected by the listening servers unless it has been signed with a JSON-LD signature
+- Add {anything}, the Add {anything} is relayed verbatim to listening servers Note that this activity will likely be rejected by the listening servers unless it has been signed with a JSON-LD signature

 ### Supported Discovery Protocols
 - Webfinger